Liselotte Neumann

-Early years
+Early life

-Neumann was born and grew up in Finspång, Sweden.
+In 1966, Neumann was born and grew up in Finspång, Sweden.
 Her father Rune was a former football player and coach of a local girls football team.
 After practicing different sports and supported by her father, her mother Ingegerd and her brother Mats, Neumann began playing golf at the local 9-hole course at Finspång Golf Club.

-She showed early promise and won the unofficial national youth championships, Colgate Cup, at three different levels, as a 12, 14, and 16-year-old.
+Neumann showed early promise and won the unofficial national youth championships, Colgate Cup, at three different levels, as a 12, 14, and 16-year-old.
 Neumann has later given a lot of credit, for her successful career, to her local coach since her early years, Pierre Karlström.
 Neumann also has showed her loyalty to her first golf club by, three times during the peak of her career in the 1990s, inviting some of the female golf stars of the world, Laura Davies, Karrie Webb, Kelly Robbins and Jane Geddes among others, for exhibition matches in Finspång.